-There has been no significant change in the financial position or financial performance of the Group since 31 December 2020 (the end of the last financial period for which the latest audited consolidated financial statements were prepared) or any material adverse change in the prospects of Glencore Finance (Europe) Limited, Glencore Capital Finance DAC, the Company, Glencore International AG, Glencore (Schweiz) AG since 31 December 2020 (the last date to which the published audited financial statements for each Issuer and each Guarantor were prepared).
+There has been no significant change in the financial position or financial performance of the Group since 30 June 2020 (the end of the last financial period for which the latest reviewed condensed consolidated financial statements were prepared) or any material adverse change in the prospects of Glencore Finance (Europe) Limited, the Company, Glencore International AG, Glencore (Schweiz) AG and their subsidiaries since 31 December 2019 (the last date to which the published audited financial statements for Glencore Finance (Europe) Limited and each Guarantor were prepared).
+There has been no material adverse change in the prospects of Glencore Capital Finance DAC since 22 July 2020, being its date of incorporation.

-The auditors of Glencore Finance (Europe) Limited are Deloitte LLP of 1 New Street Square, London EC4A 3HQ, United Kingdom.
-Deloitte LLP is registered to carry out audit work in the UK and Ireland by the Institute of Chartered Accountants in England and Wales and, for the financial years ended 31 December 2019 and 31 December 2020, audited the non-consolidated accounts of Glencore Finance (Europe) Limited, without qualification, in accordance with International Standards on Auditing.
+The authorised auditors of Glencore Finance (Europe) Limited are Deloitte LLP of 1 New Street Square, London EC4A 3HQ, United Kingdom.
+Deloitte LLP registered to carry out audit work in the UK and Ireland by the Institute of Chartered Accountants in England and Wales who, for the financial years ended 31 December 2018 and 31 December 2019, audited the non-consolidated accounts of Glencore Finance (Europe) Limited, without qualification, in accordance with International Standards on Auditing.